My Take on the Stated Payload Capability

 Alternative Recommendations

-The CGEM II is not exactly our favorite due to its poor quality motors and similar pricing to other mounts that use harmonic drives or steppers and lack its annoying hand controller interface issues.
-Here are some alternatives we recommend in lieu of the CGEM for both visual astronomy and astrophotography use:
+The CGEM II is not exactly my favorite due to its poor quality motors and similar pricing to other mounts that use harmonic drives or steppers.
+Such mounts also lack CGEM II’s annoying hand controller interface issues.
+Here are some alternatives I recommend in lieu of the CGEM for both visual astronomy and astrophotography use:

 Under $2500